renpy/renpy/sphinx/source/model.rst

 used to generate the source code for shaders, with the parts of the vertex and fragement shaders being included in low-number to high-number priority order.

+This means that any variable created by one of the shader will be accessible by every other fragment from any other shader in the list of shader parts.
+There is no scope like in Python functions to protect interference between shaders.

 Ren'Py keeps a cache of all combinations of shader parts that have ever been used in game/cache/shaders.txt, and loads them at startup.
 If major changes in shader use occur, this file should be edited or deleted so it can be